vzahorui/vzahorui.github.io/_posts/2019-10-14-loss-functions.md

 title: "Loss functions"
 description: Explaining what the loss function is and how machine learning utilizes it
 category: "Optimization"
-tags: machine-learning loss-function cost-function penalization mse l2 mean-squared-error quadratic-loss l1 mean-absolute-error mae m-estimator huber-loss bisquare-loss-function
+tags: machine-learning loss-function cost-function penalization mse l2 mean-squared-error quadratic-loss l1 mean-absolute-error mae m-estimator huber-loss bisquare-loss-function entropy cross-entropy
-date: 2022-08-18
+date: 2022-11-27
 ---

 In machine learning the loss function (or cost, or cost function) is something that lets the machine to actually "learn".
 The loss function is the function of parameters, it evaluates the error of a model by comparing each predicted result with the actual observed data, thus measuring the residuals for different sets of parameters.
 Then it aggregates all individual residuals and comes up with a single value which generally describes how badly the function fits to the actual input data: the greater the value of the loss function - the worse is the model.
 Using different optimization techniques the loss function is minimized to a reasonable extent, thus making a machine learning model better.